loualrid/application_ruby/README.md

 # Attribute Paramaters

 - worker_processes: The number of nginx workers available (defaults to 1)
+- custom_server_configs: Array of custom keys you want added to server directives
 - server\_aliases: an Array of server aliases
 - server_socket_type: either "unicorn" or "puma", defaults to "puma"
 - internal_url: used for hitting internal addresses instead of a unix socket, defaults to nil, example: "127.0.0.1:3333"